hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 anyone and everyone?

 Swamiji: Why so?
 Look here.
-You being Brahmin of a certain class, say, of the Bhattâcharya class, why should you not eat rice cooked by Brahmins of all classes?
-Why should you, who belong to the Rârhi section, object to taking rice cooked by a Brahmin of the Barendra section, or why should a Barendra object to taking your rice?
+You being Brahmin of a certain class, say, of the Bhattācharya class, why should you not eat rice cooked by Brahmins of all classes?
+Why should you, who belong to the Rārhi section, object to taking rice cooked by a Brahmin of the Barendra section, or why should a Barendra object to taking your rice?
 Again, why should not the other subcastes in the west and south of India, e.g. the Marathi, Telangi, Kanouji, do the same?
-Do you not see that hundreds of Brahmins and Kâyasthas in Bengal now go secretly to eat dainties in public restaurants, and when they come out of those places pose as leaders of society and frame rules to support don't-touchism.
+Do you not see that hundreds of Brahmins and Kāyasthas in Bengal now go secretly to eat dainties in public restaurants, and when they come out of those places pose as leaders of society and frame rules to support don't-touchism.
 Must our society really be guided by laws dictated by such hypocrites?
 No, I say.